Keywords; deep upper back pain, upper limb tension test, cervical facet syndrome, tingling in arms and hands.

-The villain of the peace disturbing your nights and causing a deep constant ache is often irritated nerve supply to the rhomboid muscles (pure C5) or the levator scapular muscle (C5, but also C3 and C4).
+The villain of the peace, disturbing your nights and causing a deep constant ache, is often an irritated nerve supply to the rhomboid muscles which is pure C5 or the levator scapular which is also mainly the fifth cervical nerve, but also with contributions from C3 and C4.

 Deep upper back pain is difficult to manage for a number of reasons.

 Neuro anatomy is a difficult subject so just scroll down if you're really not interested in the following paragraph.
 Sorry, always a tidbit to stretch jah!
 Notice how this nerve complex lies in the groove just behind the collarbone.

 Notice the two terms "root" and "ramus" below.